Nancy O'Dell responds to Billy Bush apology

-Nancy O'Dell harbors no ill will against Billy Bush
+Nancy O'Dell harbors no ill will against Billy Bush.

 The "Entertainment Tonight" host said on her show that she has accepted Bush's apology for the "Access Hollywood" hot mic scandal, which cost him his job and rocked the last Presidential campaign.